Nyerguds/MobiusMapEditor/README.md

 Some ideas that might get implemented in the future:

+* A copy & paste function.
 * Use classic graphics, making it independent from the Remaster.
-* Change a map's theater.
+* Ability to change a map's theater.